haydengan/Website_Chatbot/README.md

 This project implements a custom web-based chatbot for The Nourish Spot, designed to provide users with quick access to information like menu items, opening hours, contact details, and more — all through an interactive chat interface.

 ## Features
-✨ Stylish floating chatbot UI using Lottie animation

-🧠 Supports smart Q&A based on preloaded business info

-📄 Fully styled with CSS variables for theme customization
+ Stylish floating chatbot UI using Lottie animation Supports smart Q&A based on preloaded business info Fully styled with CSS variables for theme customization

-📤 AJAX-based API interaction using fetch() for real-time chat

-💬 Typing animations, feedback form, copy-to-clipboard, and quick-reply buttons

-⚙️ Fully responsive for both desktop and mobile views

 ## Structure Overview
 ```